 This video demonstrates an inspiring real world example of mobile learning.
 In this case study, mobile apps helped workers more safely operate of heavy equipment.

 Lesson 8: Apps @ Work by Jack Morton

 The use of existing productivity apps is another way for individuals to learn how to improve performance.
 This SlideShare presentation shows the potential of mobile apps in the workplace.
 This is an expanded way of looking at workplace learning.

 Lesson 9: QA Test Strategies for Mobile by Mark Simon

 This article walks you through the types of testing you will need to do to ensure the mobile experience you design is functional and readable in a multi-device world.

-Lsson 10: Calculating the Return of Investment (ROI) on Your Mobile Initiative by Gary Woodill and Chad Udell (Must provide name and email address to download)
+Lesson 10: Calculating the Return of Investment (ROI) on Your Mobile Initiative by Gary Woodill and Chad Udell

 And when it’s all over, upper management will want to know the ROI of your efforts.
 This paper by the authors of Mastering Mobile Learning present a rationale for determining the ROI of mobile learning initiatives and a process for doing this.
 They also discuss the few studies that are available.